seb36273/openmediavault-ldap/README.md

 # Openmediavault LDAP

-This plugin connects to an OPEN-LDAP Server for centralized user management and authentification.
-It adapts the official LDAP plugin for OMV4 to use it with OMV5.
+This plugin connects OMV5 to an OPEN-LDAP Server for centralized user management and authentification.
+It adapts the official LDAP plugin [1] for OMV4 to use it with OMV5.
 Basically there aren't any fundamental changes yet.
-Actually it uses PAM auth with *libnss-ldapd* as default.
-I will switch to the *libpam-ldapd* later on.
-Maybe we should use PAM auth with SSSD in future.
+Actually you can use LDAP for User- and Groupmanagement.
+Additionally you can activate PAM auth with *libpam-ldap* system wide via LDAP.
+The name switch service is done with *libnss-ldap*.
+For caching actually the NSCD service is used, maybe we should SSSD in future.
+A good explanation of the pam auth and nss process will give you the reference [4].
 This repo is under development.
 Checkout the master branch for stable releases.
 If you encounter some problems make a new issue or write an email to *devel[at]nareo.de*.
-I am not responsible for loss of data.
+I am not responsible for loss of your data!
 Please make always a full backup of your OMV machine before installing this plugin!

 ## Build DEBIAN package